 Many of these expenses have specific requirements, exceptions, and limitations for tax deductions.
 A tax professional can help assess these deductions.

 Solo retirement plans are a common option for self-employed individuals to manage their tax burden and potentially reduce their taxable income.
-The most popular retirement savings plans for entrepreneurs include the individual 401(k) and the Simplified Employee Pension (SEP IRA).
+Popular retirement savings plans for entrepreneurs include the individual 401(k) and the Simplified Employee Pension (SEP IRA).

-If you’re thinking about consolidating 401(k) plans from previous employers, your financial advisor can help you weigh the pros and cons.
-You may also benefit from revisiting your portfolio and overall risk tolerance to align with your new goals as a self-employed individual, such as delaying retirement to start a business.
+If you’re thinking about consolidating 401(k) plans from previous employers, your Ameriprise financial advisor can help you weigh the pros and cons.

-The right retirement plan can help you attract (and keep) high-quality employees and provide tax benefits.
+When creating a financial plan, it’s imperative to explore appropriate financial considerations for setting up your business, including the right type of retirement package for your employees.
+The right retirement plan may help you attract (and keep) high-quality employees and provide tax benefits.